 As a student at Penn State Wilkes-Barre, you have a wide range of student services and programs available to support you in your efforts to achieve your educational, career, and personal goals.
 In addition to an array of academic support services provided (see Academic Support), the following offices are here to help you during your time at Penn State Wilkes-Barre.

-The Director of Student Programs and Services, Kathie Flanagan-Herstek, and her staff assistant, Michelle Yaple, are housed in Hayfield House on the first floor, room 101.
+The Director of Student Services and Engagement, Wanda Ochei, and her staff assistant, Michelle Yaple, are housed in Hayfield House on the first floor, room 101.
 Come visit this historic mansion and stop by to let us know how we can help you achieve your goals!

 Academic Advising — Advising Services offers academic advising and course scheduling; assistance with change of major, change of assignment, and student leave of absence processes; and personal counseling.